East Bridge

 Why Your Dishwasher Is Not Draining

 Standing water at the bottom of your dishwasher after a cycle is one of the most common dishwasher problems.
+This issue is often related to a clogged filter, a blocked drain path, or a tight under-sink installation.
 In most cases, the fix is straightforward — but some causes require a technician.

 Most Common Causes